24seconds/rust-cli-pomodoro/README.md

 Currently pomodoro provide the features listed as below. for more features, run `pomodoro` and type `help`!
 - Create notification with customized work and break time
+- When configuration file is given, notification is created with default values specified in the file
 - Queue the notification.
 Queued notification will start to run after previously registered notifications are finished
 - Customize notification delivery channels.
-Refer [Using credential.json section](#Using-credential.json)
+Refer [Using configuration.json section](#Using-configuration.json)
 - Pretty print created notifications using `list` command
 - Delete registered notification(s)
-- Track delete notification(s) using `history` command
+- Track archived notification(s) using `history` command
+- Delete archived notifications using `history --clear` command
 - Clear terminal
+- Support command history look up with arrow key in interaction mode.
 (A `notification` is consisted of work time and break time.
 Pomodoro manages timer using `notification`.)
+- Generate auto completion script for several shells (fish, zsh, bash, elvish, powershell)

 Depend on the input types, command is provided slightly differently.